omnitex/dhara/NOTES.md

 TODO: real HW benchmark? and/or over abstracted block device? how to classify performance?
 - prolly need to do add verbose "debug prints" to Dhara/dhara_glue/spi_nand_flash and test on HW to capture the flow easier than going through the code
+- started ^^ via some guy's example forked of Dhara, using mock NAND

 ### cons?:
 - radix tree queue & dequeue journal, alt-pointers, garbage collection, repacking == quite intricate implementation when compared to legacy (*A) -- see below
-- if each page write "emits" a journal update, "instruction consumption"?
+- if each page write "emits" a journal update, is the cpu time overhead alright?
-- no read disturbance mitigation (fact check?) -- repeated read operations without refreshing the data via writing degrades it
+- no read disturbance mitigation (fact check?) -- repeated read operations without refreshing the data via writing degrades it -- THIS IS TAKEN CARE OF INTERNALLY IN spi_nand_flash
+- ^^ but the same page is rewritten: if it's worn out and becoming faulty, it would make sense to move the data to more healthy page! move the info up to Dhara layer and perform "page" relief?

 (*A) comparing to "legacy" WL https://github.com/espressif/esp-idf/tree/master/components/wear_levelling
 - legacy on NOR flash, 4KB sector size vs. NAND where each page is 2048/4096 + some OOB